PythWare/Dynasty-Warriors-2-Visual-Guider/README.md

 # Using Auto-Balance and Generate Stage

-The GA will generate the new squads but they're placeholder squads, make sure you mod the squads with the values you desire whether individually or all at once with Multi-Select.
+The GA will generate the new squads/stage but they're placeholder squads, make sure you mod the squads with the values you desire in Squad Editor whether individually or all at once with Multi-Select.
+You must mod the data of squads generated in squad editor, the stage generation is a starter kit but you still need to mod the squad values once they're generated.

 # Features of Visual Guider For Stage Modding